inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

 ## Understanding the Default Behaviour
 Let’s revisit the `motorBike` case from this [tutorial](../../quick-start).
 This simulation is split into **8 sub-domains**, meaning it runs with **8 MPI processes**.

-Now, suppose we allocate this job to a cloud machine with 16 vCPUs, like the `c2d-highcpu-16` instance:
+Now, suppose we allocate this job to a cloud machine with 16 vCPUs, such as the `c2d-highcpu-16` instance, which provides 8 physical cores:

 ```python
 cloud_machine = inductiva.resources.MachineGroup(